iPrinka/ml-on-google-cloud/2. Machine Learning on Google Cloud Specialization/3. Tensorflow on Google Cloud/README.md

   - Use feature columns in a Keras model
   - Save/load, and deploy a Keras model on Vertex AI
   - Describe model subclassing

+## Week3

+- **Training at scale with Vertex AI**
+  - Use TensorFlow to create your training job
+  - Package up a TensorFlow model as Python package
+  - Configure, start, and monitor a Vertex AI training job